History of Grandfather Mtn

-The MacRae family eventually acquired controlling interest in the project, and Donald’s son Hugh was elected to head the Linville Improvement Company.
-He built the Yonahlossee Road from Blowing Rock to Linville in 1892 (now US 221) and developed North Carolina’s first mountain golf resort at Linville.
+The MacRae family eventually acquired controlling interest in the project, and Donald’s son, Hugh, was elected to head the Linville Improvement Company.
+He built the Yonahlossee Road from Blowing Rock to Linville in 1892 (now U.S. 221) and developed North Carolina’s first mountain golf resort at Linville.

 Tourism at Grandfather

-In early times a horseback trail wound its way up the slope of Grandfather to an overlook at “Cliffsides.”
+In early times, a horseback trail wound its way up the slope of Grandfather to an overlook at “Cliffsides.”
 In the early 1900s, the trail was widened to a one-lane road that could be traveled by automobiles.
 A wooden platform was constructed, and a nominal toll was charged to those who wished to drive up and see the view.

 After the dissolution of the Linville Company in 1952, Hugh MacRae Morton became the sole owner of Grandfather Mountain.
 He immediately widened the road to two lanes and extended it to the summit, where he built the Mile High Swinging Bridge.

 In 1968, Morton purchased one male and one female black bear with the intention of letting them loose into the wild.
 The female bear, named Mildred, refused to revert to the wild, and Grandfather Mountain was required to recapture her and keep her enclosed for her own safety.
 At first, Mildred met the public at a roadside amphitheater four times every day.
-Then, in 1973, a beautiful Environmental Habitat was built for Mildred and her family.
-The habitats have since been expanded to include river otters, deer, cougars and eagles.
+Then, in 1973, a beautiful Environmental Wildlife Habitat was built for Mildred and her family.
+The habitats have since been expanded to include river otters, elk, cougars and eagles.

 In 1989, Grandfather Mountain began working with the North Carolina chapter of The Nature Conservancy to preserve 1,460 acres of the mountain’s wilderness backcountry.
 In 1992, Grandfather was selected by the United Nations Educational, Scientific and Cultural Organization for recognition as a member of the international network of Biosphere Reserves.